CosmicFinisher/CosmicLexicon.Foundation/docs/test_plan/text_module_granular_test_plan.md

-# Test Plan for OpenEchoSystem.Core.xText Module Granular Testing
+# Test Plan for ConsmicLexicon.Foundation.xText Module Granular Testing

 ## 1. Introduction

-This document outlines the detailed granular test plan for the `OpenEchoSystem.Core.xText` module, specifically targeting critical functions and classes within the [`src/text/src/xString/`](src/text/src/xString/) directory.
+This document outlines the detailed granular test plan for the `ConsmicLexicon.Foundation.xText` module, specifically targeting critical functions and classes within the [`src/text/src/xString/`](src/text/src/xString/) directory.
 The primary goal is to significantly increase code coverage from its current low of 9.75% line coverage and 7.53% branch coverage, as identified in [`docs/analysis/code_analysis_report.md`](docs/analysis/code_analysis_report.md), by implementing comprehensive unit tests.
 This plan adheres to London School Test-Driven Development (TDD) principles, emphasizing interaction-based testing and collaborator mocking, and defines a robust recursive testing strategy to ensure continuous stability and early regression detection.
 Every element within this test plan, from scope definition to individual test case outcomes, is designed to be AI verifiable.

 ## 2. Test Scope